Sandeman’s New Dublin Tour

 There was a sordid precursor to City Hall on this spot in the shape of the Lucas Coffee House and the adjoining Eagle Tavern, in which the notorious Hellfire Club was founded by Richard Parsons, Earl of Rosse, in 1735.
 Although the city abounded with gentlemen's clubs, this particular one gained a reputation for messing about in the arenas of sex and Satan, two topics that were guaranteed to fire the lurid imaginings of the city's gossipmongers.

-The Story of the Capital is a multimedia exhibition in the striking vaulted basement that traces the history of the city from its earliest beginnings to its hoped-for future – with ne'er a mention of sex and Satan.
+Located in the striking vaulted basement, The Story of the Capital is a multimedia exhibition that traces the history of the city from its earliest beginnings to its hoped-for future – with ne'er a mention of sex and Satan.
 More's the pity, as the info is quite overwhelming and the exhibits are a little text-heavy.
 Still, it's a pretty slick museum with informative audiovisual displays.